Table of Contents

 « The secret to the best venison chili?
 Low and slow cooking.
 It melts away toughness and infuses every bite with rich flavor. » – Chef Tony Ramirez

-Venison is very lean, meaning it lacks the fat content that beef or pork have.
+Venison is very lean, meaning it lacks the fat content that beef have.
 This can intensify gamey flavors if not balanced properly.

 🔹 How to Fix It:

-Add a little pork fat, beef suet, or olive oil when cooking ground venison.
+Add a little beef suet, or olive oil when cooking ground venison.

 Use butter or ghee to sauté onions and garlic for a richer base.

 « Venison needs a little extra fat to stay juicy.
-A splash of olive oil or a strip of bacon does wonders! » – Home Cook Lisa Carter
+A splash of olive oil does wonders! » – Home Cook Lisa Carter

 Gamey flavors can sometimes taste slightly bitter or metallic, which is why balancing acidity and sweetness is key to creating a smooth, rich chili.